 The deputy, on the other hand, experiences its minimum potential at the same time that the tug experiences its maximum.
 A casual study of the space weather trends would suggest that this is due to increasing ion density after noon.
 While this trend does contribute partially to the decrease in deputy potential, the primary factor in this reduction is the secondary electron emission generated by the incoming electron beam current.
 The amount of secondary electrons emitted due to an incoming electron is a function of the incoming electron's energy.
-The maximum secondary electron yield occurs when the energy of an incoming electron increases, the corresponding secondary electron yield is reduced.
-The energy of the incoming electrons from the electron beam is equal to the beam energy minus the potential difference between tug and deputy, i.e. $E{eff} = E{EB} - \phi_T + \phi_D$.
+The maximum secondary electron yield occurs when the energy of an incoming electron is equal to $E{max} = 300 \text{ eV}$ in the model implemented here.
+As the energy of an incoming electron increases, the corresponding secondary electron yield is reduced.
+The energy of the incoming electrons from the electron beam is equal to the beam energy minus the potential difference between tug and deputy, i.e. $E{eff} = E{EB} - q\phi_T + q\phi_D$.
 As the tug potential φ_T increases after noon due to lower electron density, the energy of the incoming beam electrons is reduced considerably.
 These lower energy electrons, in turn, result in a higher secondary electron current that reduces the deputy potential.

 It is also at this dusk period where the difference in the magnitudes of tug and deputy potentials is at its greatest point.
 There is an ideal potential difference between tug and deputy that will yield the maximum electrostatic force.
-In Reference 9, expressions for these ideal potentials in a vacuum are derived as
+In [29], expressions for these ideal potentials in a vacuum are derived as